Evidence of Coulomb liquid phase in few-electron droplets

-\textbf{ Emergence of universal collective behaviour from interactions in a sufficiently large group of elementary constituents is a fundamental scientific paradigm~\cite{anderson1972more}.
+Emergence of universal collective behaviour from interactions within a sufficiently large group of elementary constituents is a fundamental scientific paradigm~\cite{anderson1972more}.
 In physics, correlations in fluctuating microscopic observables can provide key information about collective states of matter such as deconfined quark-gluon plasma in heavy-ion collisions~\cite{gupta2011scale} or expanding quantum degenerate gases~\cite{demarco1999onset,bloch2012quantum}.
-Two-particle correlations in mesoscopic colliders have provided smoking-gun evidence on the nature of exotic electronic excitations such as fractional charges~\cite{saminadayar1997observation,picotto1997direct}, levitons~\cite{dubois2013minimal} and anyon statistics~\cite{bartolomei2020fractional}.
-Yet the gap between two-particle collisions and the emergence of collectivity ~\cite{grosse2024decade} as the number of interacting particles grows~\cite{wenz2013few} is hard to address at the microscopic level.
-Here, we demonstrate all-body correlations in the partitioning of up to $N=5$ electron droplets driven by a moving potential well through a Y-junction in a semiconductor.
-We show that the measured multivariate cumulants (of order $k=2\ldots N$) of the electron droplet are accurately described by $k$-spin correlation functions of an effective Ising model below the N\'eel temperature and can be interpreted as a Coulomb liquid in the thermodynamic limit.
-Finite size scaling of high-order correlation functions provides otherwise inaccessible fingerprints of emerging order.
-Our demonstration of emergence in a simple correlated electron collider opens a new way to study engineered states of matter. }
+Mesoscopic colliders, through shot-noise measurements, have provided smoking-gun evidence on the nature of exotic electronic excitations such as fractional charges~\cite{saminadayar1997observation,picotto1997direct}, levitons~\cite{dubois2013minimal} and anyon statistics~\cite{bartolomei2020fractional}.
+Yet, bridging the gap between two-particle collisions and the emergence of collectivity~\cite{grosse2024decade} as the number of interacting particles increases~\cite{wenz2013few} remains a challenging task at the microscopic level.
+Here we demonstrate all-body correlations in the partitioning of electron droplets containing up to $N=5$ electrons, driven by a moving potential well through a Y-junction in a semiconductor device.
+Analyzing the partitioning data using high-order multivariate cumulants and finite-size scaling towards the thermodynamic limit reveals distinctive fingerprints of a strongly-correlated Coulomb liquid.
+These fingerprints agree well with a universal limit where the partitioning of a droplet is predicted by a single collective variable.
+Our electron-droplet collider provides critical insight into the interplay of confinement and interaction effects in small electron systems and highlights a new way to study engineered states of matter.